Search

 • A one pot, quick and easy meal, using budget-friendly ingredients like pumpkin, zucchini and wholemeal pasta.

-• Using reduced-fat milk and cheese helps keep the saturated fat content lower compared to traditional, or store brought mac and cheese kits.
+• Features more veggies and low saturated fat content compared to traditional, or store brought mac and cheese kits.

 • For a shortcut, buy packaged diced pumpkin from the fresh fruit and vegetable section in major supermarkets.